-Includes two bows, two rosins, and a tuner.
+2 bows, two rosins, and a tuner.
 Overall tone is comparable to higher-end models.
 Holds tuning especially well.
-Affordable full size violin for those who have graduated to that size.
-Tone is surprisingly rich for its price.
+Tone is surprisingly rich.

 Sound post can become dislodged.
 Original bow quality is variable.
-E string has inherent tone problems – entire set of strings may need replacement.
+Entire set of strings may need replacement, especially E.

 Tone is deep and rich.
 Includes a high quality rosin.
-Easy to tune for group rehearsals.
-The case contains almost every necessary accessory and the violin is pre-strung.
-Beautiful finish and appearance.
+Easy to tune.
+The case contains almost every necessary accessory.
+Violin is pre-strung.
+Beautiful finish.

 Construction materials may not be as advertised.
-Bow and other accessories not as good as violin.
+Bow and other accessories are low quality.
 Tuning pegs can come loose.

 You might start out sounding like you've invited a choir of brawling cats into your home, but don't lose heart – the right violin can help you progress from "Pop Goes the Weasel" to Paganini.

 What makes a good violin, and how do you find the right one for you?
-At BestReviews, we are here to help you find out.
-The most expensive violin sold for around $16 million at auction; that’s a bit more than the average person can afford.
-Rather than robbing a bank to pay for your new instrument, we can assist you in finding a quality violin that offers you great value for your money.
+While the most expensive violin sold for around $16 million at auction, that’s a bit more than the average person can afford.
+Rather than robbing a bank to pay for your new instrument, there are a few factors you'll want to consider in order to find a quality violin that offers you great sound for your money.